Lease Renewal CAM Negotiation: Cap Resets, Exclusions, Audit Rights

 For a strategic overview of what to negotiate before this point, see commercial lease negotiation CAM clauses.
 For the longer-term strategy that informs renewal decisions, see negotiating lease renewal CAM strategy.

 Run a CAM audit of your current lease term with CapVeri before entering renewal negotiations.
-Start a free trial to quantify your negotiation leverage.
+Start a free trial to quantify your negotiating power.